 As part of our commitment to open access, we also require all our grant awardees to ensure their peer-reviewed, original research publications are freely publically available - ideally immediately, or if not within 6 months.
 Read our full policy here.

 The Academy is a member of the Epidemics Preparedness and Response Group convened by the UK Collaborative on Development Research.
 This group supports UK research funders to share relevant information, network and communicate to support coherence and collaboration in the funding and the use of research in epidemics preparedness and response.

-On behalf of the Department of Health and Social Care, the NIHR is funding and helping to deliver a range of “rapid response” research to better understand and tackle COVID-19, including research into vaccines, treatments and diagnostic tests, and real-time collection of samples and data from people undergoing treatment in hospitals.
-Find out more about their work on the NIHR website.
+- The National Institute of Health Research is funding and helping to deliver a range of “rapid response” research to better understand and tackle COVID-19, including research into vaccines, treatments and diagnostic tests, and real-time collection of samples and data from people undergoing treatment in hospitals.
+Find out more.

 The Health Research Authority have developed new decision tools and a fast-track review process to support researchers to gain the necessary ethical approval as soon as possible for research relating to coroavirus.
 Information about each new approved COVID-19 research project is being published on their website.